 Charles Russell Speechlys

 Charles Russell and Speechly Bircham merged on 1 November 2014 to form Charles Russell Speechlys.
 Disappointingly, neither of RoF's predictions for the new name, Rustling Birch and Bircham Russell, were picked.
-It seemed like a goo fit.
-Combined CRS has 170 partners and a fee income of about £135 million.
-Last year the difference in average equity partner pay between the two firms was only around £10k.
-It will also be the largest private client firm in the UK by a considerable margin, with offices also in Europe and the Middle East.
+It seemed like a good fit.
+It is the largest private client firm in the UK by a considerable margin, with offices in Europe and the Middle East.